neo4j-partners/virtual-graph-dbx/README.md

 Flags:

-- `--count-only` counts the rows in a window for free.
+- `--count-only` counts the rows in a window with one warehouse query and provisions no session.
 - `--since-hours` / `--since-days` scope the window.
 - `--limit` changes the top-N.
 - `--memory` sizes the session.